jh-infosec/HTB-Writeups/README.md

 # HTB Writeups & Security Notes

-Hi, I'm [Your Name] — currently working through Hack The Box (CJCA / CPTS paths) and starting an MSc in Cyber Security with AI in [month/year].
+Hi, I'm JH! currently working through Hack The Box (CJCA / CPTS paths) and starting an MSc in Cyber Security with AI in September 2026.
 This repo is where I document machines I've solved, small tools I've built to solve problems I ran into along the way, and notes connecting offensive techniques to how a defender would actually detect them.